Oomph!: Des Wahnsinns fette Beute and XXV (2011–2018)

 Flux announced on 8 October 2011, on the official Oomph!
 Facebook page, that recording of a new album would be finished by the end of November.
 Dero also said that after so much time, only 20 tracks would be chosen and then they would select 12 or 14 of the best of them.

 The band announced on their official website that their next album is going to be titled Des Wahnsinns fette Beute.
 The first single, "Zwei Schritte vor", was released on 4 May 2012.
 The album was released on 18 May 2012.

 Oomph! gained two new live members in 2012: Okusa (percussion) and El Friede (keyboards).

-Announced via the band's official Facebook page on 29 August 2012, live drummer Leo (Christian Leonhardt) departed the band to take on new musical challenges.
-Leo's last show with Oomph! was at the KRock U Maibutne Festival in Kherson, Ukraine, on 1 September 2012.
-Oomph!'s new drummer, Sylvestri, was announced on the band's official Facebook page on 14 September 2012.
+The band announced via their official Facebook page on 29 August 2012, that live drummer Leo (Christian Leonhardt) departed the band to take on new musical challenges.
+His last show with Oomph! was at the KRock U Maibutne Festival in Kherson, Ukraine, on 1 September 2012.
+Oomph!'s new drummer, Silvestri, was announced on 14 September 2012.

-On 16 May 2014, Dero mentioned in an interview with Global Metal Apocalypse that the band has been working on a new album slated for an early 2015 release and that the band does have plans to tour the UK in 2015 as well.
+Dero mentioned in an interview with Global Metal Apocalypse on 16 May 2014 that the band had been working on a new album slated for an early 2015 release and that a 2015 UK tour was also planned.
+The album was released on 31 July 2015, titled XXV.

 Oomph! announced via their official Facebook page on 23 May 2014 that they have a new live drummer, Martin Bode, and will perform with the band for the first time in June at the Wave Gotik Treffen Festival.